SolaceSamples/solace-samples-semp/docs/_tutorials/java-client.md

 ## Fully Updating an Object Using PUT

-The HTTP PUT method is used to update an object to match the attributes specified.
-All attributes not specified are reset to default values.
-The method for updating a Client Username via a PUT call is `replaceMsgVpnClientUsername()`.
-For the purposes of an example, let’s reset the `tutorialUser` so that it is enabled and all other attributes not provided are resetted to their default value.
+The HTTP PUT method is used to replace an existing object.
+The method for replacing a Client Username via a PUT call is `replaceMsgVpnClientUsername()`.
+For the purposes of an example, let’s replace the existing `MsgVpnClientUsername` (`tutorialUser`) with a new one.
+Default values are used for all parameters not provided.
 The following code would do this:

 ```java
 try {